anupa-jayakody/Capstone_v3/README.md

         - Speed up the recommendations (Currently it takes ~1min for app processing)
         - Give a URL to directly connect with the source recipe for the user to follow along easily
-        - Convert the datasource to a dynamic API pulling data from web
+        - Convert the data source to a dynamic API pulling data from the web
         - Create a mobile application